kgish/ember-hal-client/README.md

-# Ember HAL Template
+# Ember HAL Client

-A simple web client template for setting up an Ember application that communicates with a compatible HAL/JSON web service.
+An example ember application that communicates with a compatible HAL/JSON web service.

 For example, have a look at [ruby-hal-server](https://github.com/kgish/ruby-hal-server) which I created in tandem to this project for use as a test harnass.